lshpaner/eda_toolkit/source/eda_plots.rst

     :param hue: Column name for the grouping variable that will produce points with different colors.
     :type hue: str, optional

     :param hue_palette: Specifies colors for each hue level.
 Can be a dictionary mapping hue levels to colors, a list of colors, or the name of a seaborn color palette.
+This parameter requires the `hue` parameter to be set.
     :type hue_palette: dict, list, or str, optional

     :param size: Column name for the grouping variable that will produce points with different sizes.